Gerry Schwartz: Early life and career

 In 1983, Schwartz founded Onex Corporation.

 Schwartz has been a director of Scotiabank since 1999.
 In 2021, Schwartz's net worth was estimated at US$1.5 billion, making him one of the wealthiest people in Canada.
 As of 2015, he was the highest paid CEO in Canada.

+In May 2023, Gerald Schwartz resigned as CEO of Onex Corporation.

 Personal life

-In 1982, Schwartz married Heather Reisman, chief executive of Indigo Books and Music.
+In 1982, Schwartz married Heather Reisman, who would later go on to become chief executive of Indigo Books and Music.
 Schwartz has two children from his first marriage and two stepchildren from his marriage to Heather Reisman.
 The couple are members of the Reform synagogue, Holy Blossom Temple in Toronto.
 Schwartz and Reisman own the most expensive house in Toronto, valued at $28 million.

 Recognition

 The Gerald Schwartz School of Business at St. Francis Xavier University was named in his honour in recognition of his donations to the university.
 In 2005, he was awarded the Ernst & Young Entrepreneur Of The Year 2005 Ontario Lifetime Achievement award.
 In 2006, he was made an Officer of the Order of Canada.